Frix-x/klippain-shaketune/docs/macros/axes_map_calibration.md

   > **Note**:
   >
-  > This command only works if you can move the same accelerometer in the 3 directions, like on a Voron V2.4 printer.
-If you have 2 accelerometers on your machine, like on a Prusa, Switchwire or Ender3, it won't work because it's impossible to detect the accelerometer orientation with only one movement (like for the bed).
+  > This tool also works on 2-axis machines (Voron Trident, Ender3, Switchwire, etc.) where the accelerometer only moves on 2 axes.
+See the [2-axis machines](#support-for-2-axis-machines) section for details.

 ![](../images/axesmap_example.png)